BHSEC Queens Academic Program and Grading Policies

 Two transcripts are maintained for BHSEC students: The Department of Education transcript and the Bard College transcript.
-Instructions for requesting copies of both are available on the BHSEC Queens web site under the tab Alumni.
+Instructions for requesting copies of both are available on the BHSEC Queens web site.

-Teachers record end of semester letter grades on the student’s report card; when they appear on the Department of Education transcript, those letter grades are translated into the New York Department of Education 100 point scale where the highest possible grade is 95, since BHSEC does not give A+ grades.
+End of semester letter grades are recorded on the student’s official academic transcript; on the Department of Education transcript those letter grades are translated into the New York Department of Education 100 point scale where the highest possible grade is 95, since BHSEC does not give A+ grades.
 Letter grades in college courses also appear on a Bard College transcript where they also appear numerically in the 4.0 scale used at Bard College and throughout higher education.

-This table shows the correspondence between letter grade, grade point equivalence, and score on the DOE 100 point scale.
-This is not necessarily the scale used by individual faculty members.
+This table shows the correspondence between letter grade, grade point equivalence, and score on the 100 point scale.

 To be in good academic standing, students in the 9th and 10th grades must complete the required program of classes each semester with an average of at least 2.0 (C or 75).
 A student who is not in good standing at the end of a semester will be placed on academic support for the following semester.
 A student who achieves both a semester and cumulative average of at least 2.0 will automatically regain good standing.